YottaDB/YDBDoc/ProgGuide/functions.rst

 When values from replication structures are requested and the structures are not available due to replication not running or, in the case of the gtmrecv.* control block base options, if not running on a non-primary instance where the gtmrecv.* control are available, a ZPEEKNOREPLINFO error is raised.

-The JNL[REG] and JBL[REG] mnemonics and characteristics are defined by the running the GTMDefinedTypesInit.m utility, which produces a cross-index in the form:
+The JNL[REG] and JBL[REG] mnemonics and characteristics are defined by running the GTMDefinedTypesInit.m utility, which produces a cross-index in the form:

 .. code-block:: none

    gtmtypfldindx(<structure-name>.<field-mnemonic>)=<n>

 where gtmtypes(<structure-name>,<n>,*) nodes contain the field characteristics.
+These fields are also available as global variables in the $ydb_dist/gtmhelp.dat database using the $ydb_dist/gtmhelp.gld global directory.

 .. _zpiece-function: